aclimarin/DesignPatterns/README.md

 ## Monostate

 The **Monostate Pattern** is used ensure that all classes will share the same state.
-When o modify the state value in one instance of an object, any other instance will assume the same state value.
+When you modify the state value in one instance of an object, any other instance will assume the same state value.

 ### Base Structure